 Signaling on a Roundabout: How and When to Use Your Indicators

 Indicating the direction at a roundabout seems simple, right?
-But did you know that this is one of the most common mistakes during the theory exam and in practice is?
+But did you know that this is one of the most common mistakes during the theory exam and in real live is?

 We're happy to explain exactly how to do it — so you do it right!